Mojisola-Akinseye/Data-Cleaning-in-Pandas/README.md

 - Pandas: An open source data manipulation and analysis library in python.
 It is widely used for tasks like data cleaning, transformation , and analysis.

-The steps for this data cleaning process are explained in the sales logistics notebook.
+The steps for this data cleaning process are explained in the sales logistics jupyter notebook.